sarg3nt/certified-kubernetes-security-specialist/02 System Hardening/11 AppArmor.md

 ## AppArmor in Kubernetes

-AppArmor was added in k8 1.4 but is still in beta as of 1.20
+AppArmor was added in kubernetes 1.4 but is still in beta as of 1.20

 Requirements
-- AppArmor kernel module must be enabled on all the nodes that pods will run
+- AppArmor kernel module must be enabled on all the nodes that pods will run on
 - AppArmor profile must be loaded on all the nodes
 - Container runtime must support AppArmor (most support it, docker, containerd, etc.)